U.S. Gun Violence and People with Disabilities

 A readily available 9mm handgun, available through most gun shops in America, fires a bullet that is capable of piercing walls.
 The same bullet is capable of shattering bones and leaving a person disabled for the rest of their life.
 The same is true of other weapons that are common in America, such as ones that fire .45 caliber rounds or others.
 The handguns mentioned do not include the hotly debated rifles and assault weapons presented before our government that are also available in America today.

-More than fifty constitutional law scholars signed a letter explaining why the Second Amendment is not unlimited or absolute.
-Very few of the liberties and rights in the Constitution are absolute.
+More than fifty constitutional law scholars signed a letter explaining why the Second Amendment is not unlimited or absolute - The Second Amendment (Amendment II) to the United States Constitution is the part of the United States Bill of Rights that protects the right to keep and bear arms.
+It was adopted on December 15, 1791, along with the rest of the Bill of Rights - Very few of the liberties and rights in the Constitution are absolute.
 One of these scholars who signed the letter is among America's greatest constitutional law scholars; his name is Laurence H. Tribe, a Harvard Law School Professor.
 Mr. Tribe testified before a Senate Judiciary committee, examining potential ways to decrease gun violence without infringing on the Second Amendment right to bear Arms in our nation.

 Through spoken and written testimony, Mr. Tribe made it clear that efforts to reduce and not eliminate gun violence through government action are not beyond America's ability because of the Second Amendment.
 Recent Supreme Court rulings such as D.C. v.
 Heller, Mr. Tribe explained, found justices taking certain policy choices off the table for consideration and, "thereby cleared the path to reasonable regulations to be enacted without fear that those policy choices would ever open the door to unlimited government control or be imperiled by exaggerated interpretations of the Second Amendment."